Hiswarya/resumeproj/README.md

 Prediction of online shopper's intent using Machine learning:- A paper written that elaborates and details the project work done to predict the online shopper's purchase intent.

-Please find the description of each folder's contents:
+Please find the description of each folder's contents inside "Iswarya git hub projects" folder:

 Also design: Contains two java programs implementing OOPS design
 1. To find bipartite matching